HorizenLabs/zkverify-docs/versioned_docs/version-1.0.0/tutorials/05-how_to_run_a_node/02-run_using_docker/04-run_new_validator_node.md

 ![alt_text](./img/polkadotjs_staking_validate.png)

 Insert your account password and confirm by clicking on button `Sign and Submit`.
-Wait for pop-up message confirming successful submission.
+Wait for a green pop-up message confirming successful submission.
 As an additional double check you can navigate to the section `Network` then to the subsection `Staking`, click on `Active` tab and verify that your validator is within the list.

 ## Conclusion